alexcupit/be-nc-news/README.md

 # Northcoders News API

-This app has been created as part of the Northcoders Software Engineering course.
+This API has been created as part of the Northcoders Software Engineering course.

 The project allows the user to access a variety of endpoints that interact with a database of news articles.
 The server has been hosted which links to a hosted version of the database and it can also be used locally, simply follow the set up instructions below.